David C. Stark

 David Charles Stark is Arthur Lehman Professor of Sociology at Columbia University, where he served as chair of the sociology department and currently directs the Center on Organizational Innovation.
-He is also Professor of Social Science at the University of Warwick.
 He was formerly an External Faculty Member of the Santa Fe Institute.
 He is well-cited in the fields of economic sociology, social networks, science and technology studies, and social change and development.